Club Leonés

-Club Leonés O.P. was a team that play during the Amateur period of the Mexican Football league.
-They played their games in Mexico City.
+Club Leonés de Obras Públicas, simply known as Club Leonés, was a Mexican football club based in Mexico City, that played in the amateur era of the Liga Mayor from 1931 to 1933.

 1931–32

-During this season, as Basque teams such as Aurrerá and Club España, the league decided to invite two teams in order to complete the eight teams for the season.
+During this season, as Basque teams such as Aurrerá and Real Club España, the league decided to invite two teams in order to complete the eight teams for the season.
 The teams that were invited were Veracruz Sporting and Club Leones.